 Fines and taxes

 As a medical marijuana state, Oklahoma has different rules for those with a medical need for marijuana than those who use marijuana recreationally.
-If you are charged with possession and do not have a state-issued medical license, you could be charged with a misdemeanor.
+Those in possession of marijuana without a state-issued medical license, could face misdemeanor charges.
 If you have less than 1.5 ounces of flower, you’ll only pay a fine.

 However, if you have any amount greater than that (or anything other than flower), it is a lot worse.
 You could face jail time and potentially have to pay a marijuana tax.
 You could also lose your property, as Oklahoma allows forfeiture for marijuana convictions.